Different Disciplines, Common Goals

-In 2003 Stanford President John Hennessy announced the creation of a new interdisciplinary institute for the environment – an independent center designed to serve as an umbrella organization for environmental research and leadership education at Stanford University.
+In 2003, Stanford’s 10th President, John Hennessy, announced the creation of a new interdisciplinary institute for the environment – an independent center designed to serve as an umbrella organization for environmental research and education at Stanford University.

-in 2000, shortly after John Hennessy became president of Stanford, he announced plans to assess 21st century priorities.
-That year the Provost’s Committee on the Environment, chaired by Professor Peter Vitousek, produced a report calling for a "major initiative" to make Stanford "a national leader in providing solutions for environmental problems."
-This effort resulted in the 2003 creation of the campus-wide Initiative on Environment and Sustainability as part of Hennessy’s priorities plan.
+A major shift took place in 2000 when John Hennessy became president of Stanford and announced plans to assess 21st century priorities for university investment.
+That year the Provost’s Committee produced a report calling for a "major initiative" to make Stanford "a national leader in providing solutions for environmental problems," resulting in the 2003 formation of the campus-wide Initiative on Environment and Sustainability.

-While the Provost Committee created a blueprint for collaboration between faculty and staff from various schools within the university.
-As the initiative’s centerpiece, Hennessy created the Stanford Institute for the Environment in 2004 to serve as the initiative’s centerpiece and focal point.
-He appointed Professors Buzz Thompson and Jeff Koseff as its founding faculty directors.
-Debbie Drake Dunne became executive director in 2009.
+Vitousek and his fellow committee members created a blueprint for collaboration between faculty and staff from various schools within the university.
+As the initiative’s centerpiece, Hennessy created the Stanford Institute for the Environment and appointed professors Buzz Thompson and Jeff Koseff its founding faculty directors.

-Since its founding, the Ward W. and Priscilla B. Woods Institute for the Environment has grown to become the primary hub for interdisciplinary environmental and sustainability research at Stanford.
+Since then, the Ward W. and Priscilla B. Woods Institute for the Environment has grown to become the primary hub for interdisciplinary environmental and sustainability research at Stanford.
 With faculty from each of the campus’ seven schools, the institute’s reach is global, encompassing projects and research on every continent except Antarctica.
-Its budget has grown from about $1 million to around $20 million and its community has grown from a handful of committed faculty to more than 150 fellows, affiliated faculty and researchers.
+Its budget has grown from about $1 million to about $20 million and its community has grown from a handful of committed faculty to more than 250 fellows, affiliated faculty, researchers and administrative staff.

-The Stanford Woods Institute’s size and scope have been enlarged over the years to include research and education in seven focal areas: climate, ecosystem services and conservation, food security, freshwater, oceans, public health and sustainable development.
+The Institute’s size and scope has expanded considerably over the years to include research and education in seven focal areas: climate, conservation, food security, freshwater, natural capital, oceans, public health and sustainability.

-Stanford Woods Institute faculty and scholars are engaged in dozens of projects around the world.
-Their research has led to the development of biodegradable building materials, paradigm-changing wastewater treatment technology and new government policies for drinking water access in Sub-Saharan Africa.
+The institute’s affiliated faculty and scholars are involved with dozens of projects around the world.
+Their research has led to the development of biodegradable building materials, paradigm-changing wastewater treatment technology, fire-prevention products, and new government policies for drinking water access in Sub-Saharan Africa.
 The institute’s programs have informed significant new policy developments such as a landmark groundwater law in California, and an agreement between hydropower and conservation interests that paved the way to significant funding allocations in 2021 U.S. infrastructure legislation.